freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Contact: Emmanuel Vadot, <manu@FreeBSD.org>

-DTS files (Device Tree Sources) were updated to be in pair with Linux 4.18 for the 12.0 release.
+DTS files (Device Tree Sources) were updated to be on par with Linux 4.18 for the 12.0 release.

 The DTS are now compile for some arm64 boards as the one present in U-Boot are